KamalamSivakumar/KamalamSivakumar/README.md

 I'm an ai/ml engineer by profession, delving into the world of research.

 Do reach out to me for collaborations, suggestions, opportunities or just to chat on anything tech. [linkedin](https://www.linkedin.com/in/kamalamsivakumar/)

-Delve into my GitHub repository where I showcase projects and insights spanning data science, machine learning, and more. :smile:
+Checkout my blog: [the_lotus_blog](https://kamalamsivakumar.github.io/) :smile:

 -------------------------------------------------------------------------------------------------------------------------------------------